davidB/tracing-opentelemetry-instrumentation-sdk/README.md

 ## To release

-Use the github workflow `release`.
+Use the github workflow `release-plz`.